JinxuXiang/Gobang-AI/README.md

-# gobang-AI
+# Gobang-AI
-Using Minimax to build gobang AI
+Using Minimax to build gobang AI.

+Referred to the code for building a chessboard on github.